collocations.org

 to maintain public confidence in the system of justice

-bolster, boost, build (up), enhance, improve, increase, lift, raise
+bolster, boost, build, build up, enhance, improve, increase, raise, strengthen

 Higher profits should raise business confidence.